Jorbreezy/Fundamentals/README.md

 ```

 ## Reddit Posts search function
 This is a function that allows you to search for posts related to the topic given e.g 'Gaming, Programming, etc'.
+The output of it is a JSON file which saves the data from your search.

 ### How to use
 Just import or require the file where you need it.
 It defaults to the function.